- What We Do

 - Donate to POST

-In 1997, POST purchased the 6,391-acre Cloverdale Coastal Ranch surrounding Año Nuevo State Park.
+In 1997, POST purchased the 6,391-acre Cloverdale Coastal Ranch which surrounds Año Nuevo State Park.
 It was the biggest undeveloped and unprotected property on the Central Coast at the time.
 POST donated 900 acres to Butano State Park, connecting it to Año Nuevo State Park.
-The remaining land is protected ranch land and is still used by local ranchers.